-The inspiration for Eq.~(\ref{eq-psiS}) come from the representation of the nucleon radial wave function, since it can be reduced to the Hulthen form in the non relativistic limit in the configuration space (difference of two Yukawa functions)~\cite{Nucleon}.
-Compared to our previous work on the $\Omega^-$ baryon with $D$ states~\cite{Omega2}, we kept the expression for the $D3$ and $D1$ radial wave functions, but modified the form for $\psi_S$, which is now defined by the product of two different multipoles on the variable $\chi$.
+The inspiration for Eq.~(\ref{eq-psiS}) comes from the representation of the nucleon radial wave function, since it can be reduced to the Hulthen form in the non relativistic limit in the configuration space (difference of two Yukawa functions)~\cite{Nucleon}.
+Compared to our previous work on the $\Omega^-$ baryon with $D$ states~\cite{Omega2}, we kept the expression for the $D3$ and $D1$ radial wave functions but modified the form for $\psi_S$, which is now defined by the product of two different multipoles on the variable $\chi$.

-The motivation to the new form is twofold: generate an asymptotic form for the $S$ state contribution compatible with the leading order form factors at large $Q^2$ (proportional to $1/Q^4$), and increase the flexibility of the fit, including two different momentum scale parameters.
+The motivation to the new form is twofold: generate an asymptotic form for the $S$-state contribution compatible with the leading-order form factors at large $Q^2$ (proportional to $1/Q^4$), and increase the flexibility of the fit, including two different momentum scale parameters.
 The parametrizations (\ref{eq-psiS})--(\ref{eq-psiD1}) are compatible with the expected falloffs (\ref{eqGE0lQ2}) and (\ref{eqGE2lQ2}) of the form factors for large $Q^2$, as discussed below.
-In the previous work~\cite{Omega2} our main goal was the description of the $\Omega^-$ in a limited region of $Q^2$.
+In the previous work~\cite{Omega2}, our main goal was the description of the $\Omega^-$ in a limited region of $Q^2$.

 The parametrizations (\ref{eq-psiS})--(\ref{eq-psiD1}), may, however, be incompatible with the relation (\ref{eqGM3extra}).
-For that reason, we consider also an alternative parametrization of the $S$ state wave function, and minor modifications in the $D$ states radial wave functions.
+For that reason, we consider also an alternative parametrization of the $S$-state wave function, and minor modifications in the $D$-state radial wave functions.